laurenchen0631/English-Learning/TOEFL TPO/Reading/Geology/William Smith.md

 - trilobite 三葉蟲

 ## Questions
-1. The word "rudimentary" in the passage is closest in meaning to
+1. The word "**rudimentary**" in the passage is closest in meaning to
 	1. thorough
 	1. strict
 	1. basic